reuttaldev/Unity-Voxel-Procedural-World/README.md

 - Move the camera using the mouse.
 - Jump using Space.
 - Exit the game by pressing ESC for 3 seconds.

-## Project Specification

-A voxel is an object that resembles a cube in appearance and is considered the 3D equivalent of a pixel.
-A voxel engine uses these objects by stacking them and only rendering the faces that are visible to the user.
-Any environment can be created by utilizing differently sized and textured voxels.
-The most popular example of a game that thrives on this idea is Minecraft.

-In this project, I attempt to create my own version of that to understand the mechanics that work behind the scenes, as well as experiment with multi-threading to streamline the steps of creating and rendering the different voxels in a timely manner.
-Initially, a small environment is initialized.
-As the player moves through the scene, new parts will be generated procedurally.

-This project was developed in C\# using the Unity engine.
-It was chosen since it is a well-known and reliable game development tool.
-The Unity editor has numerous versions, the one used in this game is the newest long-term support release - 6000.0.31f1.

-The graphical assets used in the game are from free online resources.

 ## Development Documentation